44ang3ls/Eidolon/README.md

 # Eidolon
- An image editor/processor that will utilize SDL2, OpenGL, and ImGui
+ An image editor/processor that utilizes SDL2, OpenGL, and ImGui

 ### Credits